 When we discovered coal, oil and gas – “ancient” sunlight, formed hundreds of millions years ago – we entered a new era.
 The fossil fuels proved such a powerful energy source that it transformed our global economy at an unprecedented speed.

 The development of nuclear fission energy is a dangerous distraction.
 It involves enormous monetary investments in order to create an energy system dependent on yet another finite resource: uranium.
-In the process, it both physically (resources) and mentally (sense of urgency) hinders us to transition towards a smaller and truly renewable energy system.
-It’s safety problems around operations and radio-active waste could be significantly exacerbated when climate disruption induced sea-level rise becomes a reality.
-The unfolding nuclear disaster in Fukushima should provide a stark warning of this scenario.
+All the money, energy, materials and talent we put into this, can’t be dedicated to the transition towards a smaller and truly renewable energy system.
+It’s safety problems around operations and radio-active waste could be significantly exacerbated when climate-breakdown induced sea-level rise becomes a reality.
+The nuclear disaster in Fukushima should provide a stark warning of this scenario.
+Using thorium as an alternative fuel might have better cards in some areas, however it’s development is most likely not timely enough to meaningfully help tackling the climate crisis.

 The sustainable solutions we look for concentrate on initiatives that save energy, generate renewable energy, create energy independence, stimulate energy cooperation within communities, or showcase technological innovations.